 The most simple zwitterions are characterized by N=2 and Z=1; a representative is glycine discussed here.
 Other

 Titration Curves and Buffer Intensities

 The mathematical description of buffer capacities and intensities is the same as for common acids (except the non-zero offset Z).
 In the diagrams below, calculations are presented for four zwitterionic acids from the table above.
-This is done for two amounts of the acid: (i) infinite CT and (ii) CT = 500 mM.
-The first case mimics high-concentrated acids.
+This is done for two amounts of the acid: (i) CT = 500 mM and (ii) infinite CT.
+The latter case mimics high-concentrated acids.

 The buffer capacity (in blue) represent the so-called titration curves.
 The buffer intensity β (in green) is the pH-derivative of the buffer capacity.
 In other words, the green curves show the slope of the blue curves.
 The small circles are the zeros of dβ/dpH, which indicate the extrema of the buffer intensity β and mark the inflection points of the titration curves.

 Ethylenediaminetetraacetic acid (EDTA) is especially interesting because, in our table, it represents the acid with the highest number of dissociation steps: N = 6 (defined by the six acidity constants).

 There are N+1 = 7 acid species, where the highest protonated species is H6A+2 and the fully deprotonated species is A-4.
 The diagrams below displays the pH dependence of EDTA’s seven ionization fractions a0, a1 to a6 based on the formulas given here.